 Wolf Leslau, Comparative Dictionary of Ge'ez (Classical Ethiopic), 503.

-How about Akkadian?
-Zamar (fruit), we are told, is the Neo-Assyrian form of azamru.
-(Chaim Cohen, Joseph Maran, Melissa Vetters, "An Ivory Rod with a Cuneiform Inscription," Archaeologischer Anzeiger 2010/2, 1-22 [see note 47]).
+Chaim Cohen, Joseph Maran, Melissa Vetters, "An Ivory Rod with a Cuneiform Inscription," Archaeologischer Anzeiger 2010/2, 1-22 (see note 47)

 We may further descry the root ts-m-r in the Egyptian lexicon (cf. Woerterbuch V 300.10, 307.1, 308.2-3).
+(Ancient Egyptian shares some morphology and many cognates with other Afroasiatic languages.)
+The word tm or tm3 describes a sacred tree, while tm3.t becomes an Egyptian synonym for mother (probably, the fruitful one), especially divine mothers like Hathor, the goddess often depicted as a cow.
 (The final literal in tm3, an aleph, was originally pronounced /R/ and thus corresponds to Semitic /r/.)
-The word tm or tm3 describes a sacred tree (in Edfu and in the third county of Upper Egypt respectively), while tm3.t becomes an Egyptian synonym for mother (probably, the fruitful one), especially divine mothers like Hathor, the goddess often depicted as a cow.

-What the word means becomes clear from a text describing the transgressions and taboo violations of the mischievous Seth (Book of the Overthrow of Seth and his Gang, pLouvre 3129 C35-6, in Urk IV, ed.
+What the word means becomes clear from a text describing the taboo violations of the rebel Seth (Book of the Overthrow of Seth and his Gang, pLouvre 3129 C35-6, in Urk IV, ed.
 Siegfried Schott = Jan Assmann, The Mind of Egypt: History and Meaning in the Time of the Pharaohs, New York, 1996, 392):

 He has let the milk of Sekhat-Hor dry away,